Predictive Audiences Overview

 - Then, you choose a trait or segment that defines the target audience that you want to classify.

-- Finally, you choose a name for the model and select a data source that will store the predictive segments.
+- Finally, you choose a name for the model, a data source that will store the predictive segments, and a Profile Merge Rule for the model.

 Selection Criteria for Personas